-When she carved the pumpkin
+When she carved the pumpkin,

-her hands sunk deep into it
+her hand sunk deep into its flesh

-then, as she scooped the flesh,
+and, as she scooped the insides,

 she thought of the murder–